tajind/Deepfake-Detection/Readme.md

 - classifier.py hosts the 2 classifier classes
 - utils.py hosts the functions for any sort of operations
-- traning.py hosts the traning code for the models
+- traning.py hosts the training code for the models
 - detection.py hosts the detection code for the model
 - main.py hosts the UI framework to link everything together through UI